Attention: These cookies taste like french toast, but they also taste just like a brown sugar cinnamon Pop Tart. In other words, childhood, reclaimed!

 - 2-3 tsp maple extract

-- Add maple extract (I used 3 tsp) and milk, and stir.
+Add maple extract (I used greater end of range // 3 tsp as original recipe is written) and milk, and stir.
 The consistency you’re looking for is thick and spreadable; not runny.